- Refer a patient to a specialist

 Magnetic Resonance Imaging (MRI) is a painless and non-invasive scanning procedure that uses a large magnet and radio waves to form a detailed and multi-dimensional image of internal organs and structures.
 The radio waves used are not ionizing or potentially harmful, unlike X-rays and CT scans.

-Since an MRI scan involves using strong magnetic fields, removing metal objects such as watches, jewelry, piercings, dentures (false teeth), piercings, hearing aids, and even wigs (some wigs contain small amounts of metal) is a compulsion.
+Since an MRI scan involves using strong magnetic fields, removing metal objects such as watches, jewelry, dentures (false teeth), piercings, hearing aids, and even wigs (some wigs contain small amounts of metal) is a compulsion.

 Although the procedure's duration depends on the part of the body being scanned and the number of images taken, the process typically takes around 15 to 90 minutes.
 Unlike certain other procedures, there is no restriction on eating, drinking, and taking medications before the test.
 You don't need to fast unless expressly advised otherwise.
 It is common to have a questionnaire filled out by a patient before conducting the procedure to gain insight into their medical condition and history.
 A signed consent typically follows the filling of the questionnaire.